 The cost of preparing for the bar could be $0 if you really wanted.
 Could be at most half of a bar course if you do have budget to spare.
 Bar prep doesn’t have to be expensive.

+These may all be necessary for you.
+But my point is that they may be unnecessary.
 I’ll show you below how to prepare for the bar exam just as effectively, if not more, on a budget.

 On a budget = without the bells and whistles of a big bar prep program, without the price gouging, without resorting to a small bar prep program that’s still expensive, without a tutor, etc.